Clarence (American TV series): Broadcast and reception

 In Animation Magazine, Mercedes Milligan described it as "a breath of fresh suburban air" and a celebration of childhood.

 Nivea Serrao of TV Guide contrasted the show with most fantasy animated series.

 Brian Lowry of Variety called it "so quirky and idiosyncratic as to feel fresh", although it sometimes tread in "well-worn territory", but found the character designs unattractive.

 The series gained considerable press after featuring a gay couple in the episode "Neighborhood Grill", with coverage in various tabloid and entertainment news sites, and in LGBT-oriented sites as well.

 The scene involves two male characters greeting each other with kisses on the cheek while at a restaurant.

 Rothbell originally had the couple kiss on the lips after receiving flowers from the other, but this went unapproved by the network.

 He added that the scene was a "minor throwaway moment", albeit "better than nothing", and anticipated that "one day the main character can be gay and it won't be a big deal".

 Joe Morgan of Gay Star News called the buildup to the scene "an old joke", a notion shared by Dan Tracer of Queerty, although he praised their portrayal "just as normal people".

 In 2017, the Kenya Film Classification Board banned Clarence, together with the cartoon series The Loud House, The Legend of Korra, Hey Arnold!, Steven Universe and Adventure Time, from being broadcast in Kenya.
 According to the Board, the reason was that these series were "glorifying homosexual behavior".

 Awards and nominations

 Home media

 The series was made available on HBO Max on May 27, 2020.
 It was later removed from the streaming service on December 6, 2022 in the US; it was later brought back on the service on December 20.
+The series was removed from it again on May 8, 2023.